 Not a week goes by that we don’t hear stories in the press about the strain on our NHS; the prevalence of obesity, diabetes, asthma and other entirely avoidable health conditions.
 As a nation we are eating too much and we’re not doing enough to burn it off.
 We’re also getting around by car, pumping carcinogenic substances into the air and making a lot of noise about it too.

-But what if you could reduce rates of obesity (and therefore type 2 diabetes); make everyone more active; improve the quality of the air we breathe and give even the poorest in society the means to get around safely, just by making one simple change?
+But what if you could reduce rates of obesity (and therefore type 2 diabetes); make everyone more active; improve the quality of the air we breathe and give everyone at all income levels the means to get around safely, just by making one simple change?

 A long road ahead…